 How Do You Take Care of a Ginger Plant?

 - Watering: Maintain consistent moisture; mist leaves in dry climates.
+Don’t waterlog!
+Make sure your compost is free-draining.

-- Feeding: Apply organic fertilizer monthly.
+- Feeding: Apply general-purpose, organic fertilizer monthly.

 Harvesting Ginger